approov/quickstart-flutter-httpclient/README.md

 Note that it is possible to use both approaches side-by-side in the same app.

 See [REFERENCE](https://github.com/approov/quickstart-flutter-httpclient/blob/master/REFERENCE.md) for a complete list of all of the `ApproovService` methods.

-## iOS BITCODE SUPPORT

-If you wish to build a bitcode version of the iOS app then you must follow the [Flutter instructions](https://github.com/flutter/flutter/wiki/Creating-an-iOS-Bitcode-enabled-app).

-The underlying Approov SDK relies on native code, and in order to support bitcode you must use a different version of this SDK.
-To do this you must change the `approov_service_flutter_httpclient.podspec` for iOS within the `approov_service_flutter_httpclient` package.
-You will need to make a local copy of the package to do this.
-Change the reference to `approov-ios-sdk` to `approov-ios-sdk-bitcode`.
-This will use the [bitcode enabled version](https://github.com/approov/approov-ios-sdk-bitcode) of the SDK.

-Note that you should also use the `-bitcode` option when registering your app to ensure Approov is aware that you are using a bitcode SDK, as this has some impact on its required configuration.